StephenRansom/single-spa-beta-tabbed-app-navigation/readme.md

-This app uses tabbed navigation to switch between single spa apps.
+This app uses tabbed navigation to switch between 3 distinct Angular 7 applications

 # to run

-run `ng build` in each sub app (currently navbar and app1)
+run `npm install` and `ng build` in each sub app (currently navbar, app1, and app2)

 in root folder run